"What?" Amanda asked, her innocent blue eyes widening, "What does it mean?"

 "You're crying?!
 You don't even know what's going on!"

-"That's why!
+"That's why I'm crying!
 Jessi!
 I love Kyle; please, tell me what's going on!"

 Her jaw clenched.
-She knew that Amanda spoke the truth; she could see in Amanda's eyes that it wasn't just puppy love she had for him.
+She knew that Amanda was telling the truth; she could see in Amanda's eyes that it wasn't just puppy love or a little crush she had for him.
 Amanda loved Kyle almost as much as Jessi did herself.

 And Kyle loved Amanda.